 “You did more than that.”

 We both laugh.
 I feel things may still go back to normal.
 He asks about Lydia.
-I tell him she isn’t back to workout.
+I tell him she is not back to workout.
 He sounds disappointed.

 “Why don’t you bike over to her house with me after practice?”